RMG Tips and Tricks¶

 PNG¶

-This section goes over enabling file storage instead of memory cache
+This section goes over enabling file storage instead of memory cache in RMG's settings.
+This is optional, but recommended.

 - Open the

-folder - Place your texture pack folder directly into this folder
+Emulation/storage/RMG/HiResTexturesfolder - Place your texture pack folder directly into this folder

 - Open RMG